-We have been appointed for the first time to audit the annual consolidated financial statements of the Group by resolution of the Supervisory Board dated 22 March 2016 and re-appointed by resolution 12 December 2018.
-We have been auditing the Group's consolidated financial statements without interruption since the financial year ended 31 December 2016, i.e. for 4 consecutive years.
+We have been appointed for the first time to audit the annual financial statements of the Bank by resolution of the Supervisory Board dated 22 March 2016 and re-appointed by resolution dated 12 December 2018.
+We have been auditing the Bank's financial statements without interruption since the financial year ended 31 December 2016, i.e. for 4 consecutive years.